M4tiasToreta/ProjectMLclassification/README.md

 ### About the competition and datasets

 The competition gave us two main datasets and a txt document explaining the columns.
-The first dataset had 100 questions for each of 20.000 students, each answered and with a column that indicates if it's right or wrong, called "acertou"(means got it right in portuguese).
+The first dataset has 100 questions for each one of 20.000 students, wich have been answered and have a column that indicates wether they got it right or wrong, called "acertou"(means got it right in portuguese).
 Summing up 2.000.000 rows, that's the dataset our model is supposed to learn from.
 The second dataset is called Submit, it's the dataset the model is supposed to predict.
 This second dataset has 20.000 rows, one for each student with a question.

-In this drive, there are all datasets and the txt document with the columns description: https://drive.google.com/drive/folders/1VtFkocuaNB8oo3bqF0VCx6ctnJwXitx_
+If you want to checkout the data used in this project, all the datasets and txt file with columns descriptions have been listed in the drive below: https://drive.google.com/drive/folders/1VtFkocuaNB8oo3bqF0VCx6ctnJwXitx_

 ### Libraries used throughout this document